TedOctaviusGreene/jesusrest/articles/Herbert-W-Armstrong-honored.md

 The lesson for us is humility.
 No man has all truth, save Christ alone.
 God may use a flawed man to sound a trumpet, but we must always test by Scripture.
 Armstrong found real truths — but also stumbled into grievous error.

-> Let us then acknowledge the truths, while rejecting the errors, and stand together on the foundation that cannot be shaken: **Jesus Christ crucified, risen, and coming again to bring His Kingdom.**
+> Let us then acknowledge the truths of the Bible, while rejecting the errors of men, and stand together on the foundation that cannot be shaken: **Jesus Christ crucified, risen, and coming again to bring His Kingdom.**